Charles Koch: Sports and culture

 In 2002, Koch Industries donated $6 million to renovate the Wichita State University basketball arena.
 The gift was given in honor of Koch, and the arena was subsequently renamed the Charles Koch Arena.
 Koch has continued to be a major donor to both the university and its athletic program.
 In December 2014, Koch Industries and the Koch family foundation donated $11.25 million to the university, the largest one-time gift in school history, with $4.5 million of that going toward a plan to renovate the arena and expand the athletic program's academic support center.
 Several months later, when men's basketball head coach Gregg Marshall was considering an offer to become head coach at the University of Alabama, Koch led a group of local business leaders and WSU boosters that raised Marshall's annual salary from $1.85 million to $3 million and kept him at the school.
 The raise was seen as an unprecedented move for a school outside the Power Five conferences, and likely to make Marshall among the 10 highest-paid college basketball coaches.

-The Koch Cultural Trust, founded by Charles wife, Elizabeth, funds grants for Kansan artists.